How to Build a Shed From Scratch (Beginners Step-by-Step DIY Guide)

 Timber framed shed base with OSB boards

 Complete the base with boards and trim off any additional OSB with a circular saw.
+Fix the boards to the frame using 50mm screws.

 This completes the shed base.
 You’re now ready to start construction on the next stage, the walls.